madviking/pydantic-llm-tester/docs/guides/providers/ADDING_PROVIDERS.md

 source venv/bin/activate

 # Run tests using only your provider and a specific model (optional)
-llm-tester --providers your_provider_name --models your_provider_name:your-model-name
+llm-tester --providers your_provider_name --py_models your_provider_name:your-model-name

 # Or run using the default model for your provider
 llm-tester --providers your_provider_name